BSVogler/genre-erkennung-pipeline/Tutorial.md

 The song is 60.0 % hiphop
 ```
 What does this mean?
 The song is split into 30 seconds chunks.
 The model predicts a genre for each chunk which are then averaged.

+## Web API
+You can start the webserver with startWebServer.sh.

+Then you can call the API via http, e.g. http://127.0.0.1:8000/cgi-bin/genreclassifierWebAPI?youtubeurl=http://youtube.com/watch?v=PNjG22Gbo6U

+The web API returns the result from the folder result.
+If it is not there yet it creates a new file in the folder with the content "pending".
+The file will be then downloaded, feature extraction made and put though the net.
+Once this is done the result is written to the file.
+You therefore have to make several calls to the API until you get the result.